monktastic/no-more-contempt/scratch/scratch.md

 "Several independent agencies and academic studies have since concurred that most forest-carbon projects in existence are selling offsets based on vastly inflated claims."
 Lying to themselves.

-Keeps our attention fixated outward.
-Look for the worst in people, have to compensate.

 Outrage sells because it enables our self-deception.